African Diaspora Council Inc. (ADC Inc.) is a

 BREATHING LIFE INTO THE FUTURE

-The African Diaspora Council has been working with the Lutheran Church to take ownership of the former Grace Lutheran Church at 1425 Ferguson Ave.
+The African Diaspora Council has been working with the Grace Lutheran Church of Pagedale to take ownership of the former Grace Lutheran Church at 1425 Ferguson Ave.
 Saint Louis, MO.
 63133.
 The building sits on 8.25 acres and we strongly believe that this building is a good fit for our organization’s vision and goals.
-Therefore, we are trying to raise enough funds to transfer ownership and bring the building up-to standard.
+Therefore, we are in the process of transferring ownership from Grace Lutheran to AFRICAN DIASPORA COUNCIL, INC.

 Defining the African Diaspora